Refactorings by Stakeholder Concerns

 (Hide Details )

 A good name expresses what an endpoint has to offer, which helps clients decide whether and how to use it.
-Rename Operation has more explanations of this quality.
+The Rename Operation refactoring provides additional explanations of the understandability and explainability qualities.

 - Rename Operation